Shankerthebunker62/WebsiteAutomation/README.md

 # "# Protractor-Gradle"

 <i>Protractor</i> Data-Driven Automation Framework using Excel data sheet for UI Object Repository as well as Test Data.
 This is a Action-Component based BDD model as Jasmine.
-Separate test case html reporting in progress.
 </br></br>

 # Execution: